Theodore, 5 Months Old

 There is never a shortage of things to laugh about with Theodore.
 He knows the command “drop” very well.
 That said, when he really wants to play with us he will find something that he knows is important to us / that he is not supposed to have (a shoe, a letter, a magazine, a credit card, toilet paper etc) and he will run wild around the apartment with the item.
 Lately, he has become obsessed with fall.
 Oftentimes, when he sees fall leaves, he will nose dive into the leaves, chew them and then proceed to blissfully roll around in them.
 He knows the command “up” very well.
 However, when we say “up” he will roll over, play dead and freeze.

 Has Theodore changed since you got him?

 Theodore has not changed much!
 He has always had a huge appetite, wonderful temperament and lots of energy.
-The only change I have noticed is that his coat got darker.
+The only change I have noticed is that his coat is darker.
 His coat is now a deeper golden while his belly is still light golden.
-It is so cute!
+If you look at his 7 week old puppy headshot at the beginning of this article, you can see how much lighter he was.
+It is so cute – our little ombre boy!